So, a few days ago, I posted this very relatable picture on my Facebook page because I thought it was poignant and funny:

 Instead, encounters like this are a great opportunity for Stacy to build her social intelligence skills.
 That is, each difficulty she encounters gives her information about herself and other people.
 She then can use these insights to hone her own leadership and influence talents tremendously.
 But she won’t get those chances if you yank her off the mound each time she walks a batter.
 Leave her out there to fight her way through the inning.

-Obviously, you get to earn your salary at this point because it’s up to you to use your judgement as a leader and mentor to let her work through it and support her efforts as she does it.
+Obviously, you get to earn your salary at this point because it’s up to you to use your judgment as a leader and mentor to let her work through it and support her efforts as she does it.
 But if you resist the urge to take the call for her, even if she asks, you are giving her the space to grow confidence, even in the face of disappointments and challenges.
 Coach her if necessary, encourage her, and let her handle it.
 And be willing to let a customer not be right, especially if they aren’t.

 We develop resilience through a combination of experiencing defeats while having a supportive network that encourages us to keep going.
 And as I mentioned at the top of the article, we don’t always get what we want out of encounters, but that doesn’t mean we can’t always learn from them.
 If you do this with Stacy, you will gain a loyal employee with the mental toughness and leadership skills of a ninja.